 After receiving the DC Department of Health Ebola Virus Physician & Hospital Advisory in July 2014, Children’s National, led by Drs.
 DeBiasi and Song, intensified preparation for rapid and safe response with a multidisciplinary table top exercise, and the development of a comprehensive Institutional Ebola Response Plan for suspected/confirmed Ebola patients.
 Hundreds of frontline staffers received the training and Children’s National was designated a Tier 1 Ebola Treatment Center by DC Department of Health and the Centers for Disease Control and Prevention.

-program at Children’s National was honored with the Environmental Excellence Award for its implementation of the District of Columbia Register’s March 2013 rules regarding the disposal of DEA controlled medications.
+The Environmental Sustainability program at Children’s National was honored with the Environmental Excellence Award for its implementation of the District of Columbia Register’s March 2013 rules regarding the disposal of DEA controlled medications.
 Ursula Tachie-Menson, PharmD, and Jeff Pickard, RPh, of the Children’s National Division of Pharmacy led efforts to find and implement a solution, where they coordinated the installation of a wall-mounted pharmaceutical waste disposal system across all units in the hospital last year.
 The system securely captures unused controlled medications and renders them unusable and irretrievable, ensuring the disposed substances won’t harm the environment.

 This is the second time Children’s National has received the Environmental Excellence Award.
 The first time was in 2012, when Children’s Environmental Sustainability program was first launched.

 The DCHA Annual Banquet recognizes the excellent work of medical institutions in the District of Columbia during the past year.
-For a complete listing of 2015 award recipients, visit the DCHA website

 Contact: Lauren Lytle at 202-476-4500